olimanthey/Machine-Learning---Group-Project/README.md

 **File Structure**

-In the following repository you will :
+In the following repository you will find:

   - marine_engine_data.csv : weekly time series of simulated data collected during the operation of 50 marine engines totalizing 5200 instances (data use during the entire project)
   - DataExplo.qmd : Exploratory Data Analysis of our dataset